ednel17/Mulvariate-Analysis/README.md

 3. **Practice at your pace** → work through examples, interpret Stata output
 4. **Works offline** → download ZIP or individual files for studying without internet
 5. **Tracks your progress** → tracks your progress even if you close your browser or tab
+6. **This does not replace your personal study time.
+It's only meant to add to what you already are doing.**

 ##  Features